- China Tours +

 - Day Tours

 Check the departure station carefully.
-Most cities in China have more than one railway station and they are often far away from each other.
+Most cities in China have more than one railway stations and they are often far away from each other.
 It is recommended that you find out how to get to your station in sufficient time before your departure.

 If you accidently go to the wrong station, you will find that the waiting room doesn't show your train's schedule at all.
 When you realize your mistake, you may then miss your train as it will take more than half an hour to transfer to the right departure station.